Allysonooi/JFC/readme.md

 ## Prerequisites

 * Install `Python`
-  * If this is your first time downloading Python, follow the instructions on `https://docs.python-guide.org/starting/install3/osx/`
+  * If this is your first time downloading Python, follow the instructions on [this link](https://docs.python-guide.org/starting/install3/osx/)
   * Check that `python` environment variable has been added by running `python --version` on your terminal

 ## Usage for Mac OS